michigan-traffic-lab/perception_evaluation/README.md

 # Perception Sysmtem Evaluation
 This repository contains code and resources for evaluating the performance of a perception system.
-This document only shows basic usages.
-For an in-depth understanding, check our [developer document](docs/README-developer.md).
+This document aim to illustrate the usage of the scripts.
+For development details, check our [developer document](docs/README-developer.md).

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.